Dear Parents,

 Homework

 1. Any class work not completed during the school day is considered homework.
-This work should be returned the next school day.
+This work should be completed and returned the next school day.

 2. Also, each week spelling words, vocabulary words, and memory work is assigned for homework.
 It is emailed home in my Weekly Message.
 Parents print out this homework for their child to use each week.
-This homework will not be written in the planner.
+This homework is designed to reinforce classroom instruction.
 Unless otherwise stated, there is a spelling, vocab, and memory test given every Friday and the homework is due Friday morning.
 Weekly spelling, memory, and vocab homework is not written in the planner.

 It is not my intention for third graders to be overwhelmed with homework.
 This is the reason I send the weekly homework assignments out early in the week and do not have them due until Friday morning.
 If you know you have a busy week ahead, you can plan accordingly and still have your child show responsibility with their assignments.